-Sub Zone 3B area adjoins Sub Zone 3A and offers opportunity for medium density housing opportunities associated with the enhancement of slopes and adjoining natural environment features.
+Sub Zone 3B area adjoins Sub Zone 3A and offers opportunity for medium density housing (500 m2 lots) opportunities associated with the enhancement of slopes, and a transition of density to and adjoining natural environment features.

 Sub Zone 3C buffers the Estuary Estates Structure Plan area from Old Waipu Road.